 Getting Around Morocco

 CTM Bus – The bus was very clean, on time, AC and easy.
 I recommend buying your tickets in advance at the CTM station as they do fill up quickly.
 We were not able to purchase tickets online.
-We took the CMT bus from Tangier to Chefchaouen and from Chefchaouen to Fes.
+We took the CMT bus from Tangier to Chefchaouen and from Chef to Fes.

 Taxi’s – ALWAYS ask the price prior to getting in the taxi and BARGAIN the price down.